Multi-Factor Authentication (MFA)

 SMS Enrollment

-- Phone number is saved for future MFA challenges
+- The phone number is saved for future MFA challenges.

 Email Enrollment